nth10sd/viewabout/README.md

 # ViewAbout
-A Mozilla Firefox / Thunderbird add-on to open up available about: dialogs, including those activated by other extensions.
+A Mozilla Firefox / Thunderbird legacy add-on to open up available about: dialogs, including those activated by other extensions.

+ViewAbout **will not be ported to WebExtensions** once Firefox 57 is released, because:
+* `about:` dialogs such as `about:config`, `about:addons` and `about:debugging` are [privileged and cannot be opened](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/create)
+* `about:about` is now available for Firefox

+Thus, the last version where ViewAbout will work is 56.

 ### Standard
 1. about: